dwidder/dwidder.github.io/index.md

 ---

 <h3> <p style="text-align: center;">
-✨I'm on the job market, seeking a tenure track role in2 Information Science, Computer Science, or a related field!✨
+✨I'm on the job market, seeking a tenure track role in Information Science, Computer Science, or a related field!✨
  </p> </h3>